PaulSolt/Programmatic-UIButton/README.md

-Custom-UIButton
+Programmatic-UIButton
 ===============

-Create Custom UIButton on iOS 7 With Default and Custom Behaviors
+Create Custom UIButton in code on iOS 7 With Default and Custom Behaviors.